montefiore-institute/alan-cluster/README.md

 ### Centralised Jupyter Access

 We provide a centralised Jupyter instance which can be accessed using your Alan account at [https://alan.montefiore.uliege.be/jupyter](https://alan.montefiore.uliege.be/jupyter).
+To use this service, you first need to install `jupyterhub` with your Anaconda installation in order to spawn kernels within your personal Python environment.

 #### Is it possible to access Jupyter Lab?